 Gynecomastia is a condition affecting boys and men that causes them to develop breasts from swollen breast tissue or accumulation of fat.
 While the male chest typically is flat and has little projection, gynecomastia causes the breasts to protrude.
 This becomes a source of embarrassment both in and out of clothes.
 Despite common sentiment, gynecomastia is generally not improved with weight loss or further development of pectoralis muscles by lifting weights at the gym.
 Surgical intervention is an effective remedy that results in immediate improvement.

-Dr. Michael Zenn performs gynecomastia surgery to help patients in the Raleigh and Cary area achieve a more traditionally masculine appearance.
+Dr. Michael Zenn performs gynecomastia surgery to help patients achieve a more traditionally masculine appearance.
 His patients include adolescents, weight loss patients, body builders, and men who have been bothered by the condition their whole adult lives and have finally decided to do something about it.

 Dr. Zenn has more than 25 years of experience in plastic surgeries related to the breast.
 His exceptional technique and eye for aesthetics contribute to outcomes that bear little sign of surgery and return a more natural appearance to the chest.
 Based on his extensive experience with the procedure, Dr. Zenn authored the chapter “Gynecomastia Surgery” in Cosmetic and Reconstructive Breast Surgery.
 This commonly cited chapter was included in the popular Procedures in Reconstructive Surgery series for plastic surgeons to teach the finer nuances of gynecomastia surgery.

-Gynecomastia affects a wide range of Raleigh and Cary area patients.
+Gynecomastia affects a wide range of patients.
 In any given consultation, Dr. Zenn may be discussing the surgery with an adolescent who wants to look more like his peers or a patient in his 50s who has spent a lifetime hiding his physique.
 Despite this variety, patients tend to express the same concerns about gynecomastia.
 They:

 - Don’t feel comfortable wearing form-fitting clothing.